Written by Leigh Jenkins, Product Manager- Safety

 Phase 2 – Specification

-Free software such as SISTEMA can be used to check the suitability of your chosen products.
-By using the Phoenix Contact SISTEMA library, safety calculations are made even easier.
-And example can be seen here (scroll down to “Software” and select “universal database”).
+Free software such as SISTEMA can be used to check the suitability of your chosen products using the Phoenix Contact SISTEMA library safety calculations are made even easier.

 So that gives you an example of the first stages.
-Phoenix Contact can provide support throughout this whole process as well as providing hardware solutions to fit your safety applications.
+We can provide support throughout this whole process, as well as providing hardware solutions to fit your safety applications.